revfaiz/Predictive-Analysis-Apis/README.md

 # Predictive-Analysis
-Utilizing the facebook library to trai a currency exchange rate
+Utilizing the facebook library to train a currency exchange rate